What To Plant In August-Zones 1-10

 What To Plant In August

 Have you been wondering what to plant in August?
 Can you believe the price of groceries?
-They just keep going up.
-It’s critical we plant a garden and produce at least some of our food, and hopefully more each year.
+They keep going up.
+We must grow a garden and produce at least some food, hopefully more each year.
 I like to update my monthly series of posts every year.
 I’m still planting seeds outside.

 What To Plant In August